CrafterPika/ppsideloader_py/README.md

 6. Click on "Extract Files", it will setup everything
 7. Enter the App Exec name in the box and click on "Hex edit app"<br>

 **AS OF RIGHT NOW THIS FEATURE DOES NOT WORK!!!
 YOU GET MANUAL INSTRUCTIONS ON HOW TO HEX THE APP EXEC IN THE CONSOLE.
-LOOKING INTO IMPLEMTING THIS**
+LOOKING INTO IMPLEMTING THIS**<br>

 8. Click on "Creat IPA" and your ipa with the ++ tweak will be made.

 # Credits